octobox/octobox/INSTALLATION.md

 on GitHub.
 When creating the OAuth application, make sure you enable the `notifications` scope on it (you will also need the `read:org` scope if you enable restricted access).
 For more help with setting up an OAuth application on GitHub, see below.

+## Deployment to OpenShift Online

+Octobox can be easily installed to [OpenShift Online](https://www.openshift.com/pricing/index.html), too.
+As OpenShift Online provides a free "Starter" tier its also a very inexpensive way to try out an personalized Octobox installation in the cloud.

+Please refer to the separate [OpenShift installation](openshift/OPENSHIFT_INSTALLATION.md) document for detailed installation instructions.

 ## Local installation